 I decided early this season to try the Triple Bypass this year.
 120 miles of three mountain passes and 10,000 feet of climbing, all in one day: Juniper Pass, Loveland Pass and Vail Pass.

 Was I up for the challenge?
 The world may never know.

-I secured an AirBnB house in west Denver for Tammy, Dina, Cela (the mini wiener dog) and I; flew out to Denver on the Thursday morning before the Saturday, July 8, 2017 ride; and arrived at the condo, got settled and got some lunch only to be informed that due to an un-contained wildfire near Breckenridge all emergency resources had to be pulled from the Triple Bypass Ride and diverted to saving property and protecting lives (makes it kinda hard to get all indignant about the ride being cancelled).
+I secured an AirBnB house in west Denver for Tammy, Dina, Cela (the mini wiener dog) and I; flew out to Denver on the Thursday morning before the Saturday, July 8, 2017 ride; and arrived at the condo, got settled and got some lunch only to be informed that the ride was Canceled due to an un-contained wildfire near Breckenridge all emergency resources had to be pulled from the Triple Bypass Ride and diverted to saving property and protecting lives (makes it kinda hard to get all indignant about the ride being cancelled).

 No worries.
 Talk about First World Problems: I was “stuck” in Colorado with my bike for three days with an open schedule.
 There are probably worse places to be.

 So Friday morning we decided to ride from the condo in Denver to Golden to Lookout Mountain.
 A 42 mile ride with 2700 feet of climbing, but a nice average 5% grade over about 4.5 miles.
 Just a little something to warm up the legs in perfect Colorado weather.

 Dina carefully mapped out the route for Tammy and I (generally something that ends up being a complete waste of time since neither of us can read a map or remember more than the next two turns).
 And we set off figuring we would take the bike path to 32nd Avenue which would take us straight to Golden, and immediately got lost….multiple times…

 Eventually we located 32nd Ave (and only inexplicably turned off the course once), and headed to Golden.